Board Meeting - October 28, 2025

 1. New Business

-1. Approval of Minutes of the Board of Education Meetings
+1. Approval of Minutes of the Board of Education Meeting

 Special Business Meeting (1)